Configuration

 Specifies the default enabled methods for unified signin authentication.
 Be aware that password only affects this SECURITY_US_SIGNIN_URL endpoint.
 Removing it from here won’t stop users from using the SECURITY_LOGIN_URL endpoint (unless you replace the login endpoint using SECURITY_US_SIGNIN_REPLACES_LOGIN).

-This config variable defines which methods can be used to provide authentication data.
-SECURITY_USER_IDENTITY_ATTRIBUTES controls what sorts of identities can be used.
+This config variable defines which methods can be used to provide passcode data.
+SECURITY_USER_IDENTITY_ATTRIBUTES defines which user model fields can be used as identity.

 Default: ["password", "email", "authenticator", "sms"] - which are the only supported options.